Oregon Promise at Lane

 Frequently Asked Questions

-If you have specific questions regarding eligibility, funding and the Oregon Promise grant, read through the State of Oregon, Oregon Promise Q and A.
+If you have specific questions regarding eligibility, funding and the Oregon Promise grant, see the State of Oregon, Oregon Promise Q&A.

 Below are basic answers to Lane Community College’s implementation of Oregon Promise.

 From OSAC’s Oregon Promise page: “The purpose of the Oregon Promise Grant is to encourage Oregon residents who are graduating high school students and recent GED graduates to immediately continue their education by providing funding to attend community college in Oregon.”

 What are the eligibility requirements for Oregon Promise?